IAccessible/IAccessible.github.io/_posts/2020-12-20-Influence without authority.md

 author: Manish
 layout: single
 ---
-Driving accessibility through the Microsoft enterprise has given me a lot of lessons in influencing the direction of large and chaotic teams and individuals without any authority over them.
+Driving accessibility through the Microsoft enterprise internal applications has given me a lot of lessons in influencing the direction of large and chaotic teams and individuals without any authority over them.
 Some key factors that helped me include:
 1. Clear data
 2. Lots of communication